From Languages to Information is offered online!

 We use the mailing list generated by Axess to convey messages to the class.
 We will assume that all students read these messages.

-Readings from MR+S are required, but the reading are available here (the published book).
+Readings from MR+S are required, but the book is available online *HERE*.

 Extracting meaning, information, and structure from human language text, speech, web pages, genome sequences, social networks, or any less structured information.
 Methods include: string algorithms, edit distance, language modeling, naive Bayes, inverted indices, vector semantics.
 Applications such as information retrieval, question answering, text classification, social network models, machine translation, genomic sequence alignment, word meaning extraction.